Loading...

 4. Manufacturing Functions

-Manufacturers create value through production (reflected in COGS), not just SG&A. OECD ¶2.107 explicitly excludes entities performing "other significant function (e.g., manufacturing)" from Berry Ratio applicability.
+Manufacturers create value through production (reflected in COGS), not just SG&A. explicitly excludes entities performing "any other significant function (e.g. manufacturing function)" from Berry Ratio applicability.
 The ratio would typically yield unreliable results because manufacturing value-add isn't captured in the operating expense denominator.

 5. Inconsistent Cost Classification

-Berry Ratio is "very sensitive to classification of costs as operating expenses or not, and therefore can pose comparability issues" (OECD ¶2.106).
+Berry Ratio is "very sensitive to classification of costs as operating expenses or not, and therefore can pose comparability issues" ().
 If comparables treat freight, distribution costs, or certain labor differently (COGS vs. OPEX), the Berry Ratios won't be comparable.

 The Comparability Trap: Berry Ratio can produce drastically different results from identical economics if costs are classified differently.
 If you can't verify consistent COGS/OPEX treatment across comparables, consider a different PLI.